 We now show how to obtain \Cref{lem:Li_Yau} from the results of \cite{LiYau}.
-In our setting, the statement of~\cite[Corollary~3.2]{LiYau}\footnote{{Strictly speaking, this result is valid only for a complete Riemannian manifold without boundary.
-However, slight changes to the proof of \cite[Lemma~3.1]{LiYau}, from which \cite[Corollary~3.2]{LiYau} follows, handles the case of a flat boundary with Neumann boundary conditions.}} is that, given any $a> 0$, since there is a constant $\gamma_0$ such that
+In our setting, the statement of~\cite[Corollary~3.2]{LiYau}\footnote{Strictly speaking, this result is only valid for a complete Riemannian manifold without boundary.
+See below for a discussion of the adaptations to the proof to obtain the result in our setting.} is that, for any $\bar a >0$, there exists a positive constant $C_0$, depending only on $\|m'\|_\infty$, $\|m''\|_\infty$, $\underline R$, and $\bar a$, such that